fsspec/adlfs/README.md

 `conda install -c conda-forge adlfs`

-The `az://` and `abfs://` protocols are included in fsspec's known_implementations registry in fsspec > 0.6.1, otherwise users must explicitly inform fsspec about the supported adlfs protocols.
+The `az://` and `abfs://` protocols are included in fsspec's known_implementations registry.

-To connect to Blobs or Azure Data Lake Storage (ADLS) Gen2 filesystem you can use the protocol `abfs` or `az`:
+To connect to Azure Blob Storage or Azure Data Lake Storage (ADLS) Gen2 filesystem you can use the protocol `abfs` or `az`:

 ```python
 import dask.dataframe as dd